pism/pism/doc/sphinx/manual/std-greenland/parameter-study.rst

 administrator if you don't know what a "job scheduler" is!)
 Of course, if you have a supercomputer then you can redo this parameter study on a 5 km grid.

-Results from these runs are seen in Figures :numref:`fig-ivolparamstudy` and :numref:`fig-paramstudy`.
+Results from these runs are seen in :numref:`fig-ivolparamstudy` and :numref:`fig-paramstudy`.
 In the former we see that the `(0.5,3)` run simply continues the previous initialization run.
 In some other graphs we see abrupt initial changes, caused by abrupt parameter change, e.g. when the basal sliding becomes much more plastic (`q=0.1`).
 In all cases with `e=1` the flow slows and the sheet grows in volume as discharge decreases, while in all cases with `e=6` the flow accelerates and the sheet shrinks in volume as discharge increases.

 In :numref:`fig-paramstudy` we can compare the surface speed model results to observations.
 Roughly speaking, the ice softness parameter `e` has effects seen